 The definition of TV is free of the deformation in the input variable: let $\varphi:[a',b']\to [a,b]$ be a diffeomorphism, then $\TV(f\circ \varphi)=\TV(f)$.
 For two functions defined on the same domain and have the similar size of the range, the TV norm can effectively describe the heuristic concept of ``roughness''.
 Refer to Figure \ref{fig:roughness-cartoon} where the right-side function has a much larger TV.

-There is another important interpretation for the difference in the two functions in Figure \ref{fig:roughness-cartoon} from the viewpoint of stochastic gradient descent (SGD) method \cite{pmlr-v80-daneshmand18a,pmlr-v80-kleinberg18a}.
+If $f$ is monotonic, then $\operatorname{TV}(f)=\max f - \min f$.
+There is another important interpretation for the difference in the two functions in Figure \ref{fig:roughness-cartoon} from the viewpoint of SGD \cite{pmlr-v80-daneshmand18a,pmlr-v80-kleinberg18a}.
 If one applies the SGD to minimize these two functions, it takes much more time on the ``more rough'' function to reach the (global) optimal solution near $x=0$; the momentum acceleration like Adam can mildly mitigate this slow convergence but generally speaking, the function with a larger TV is indeed harder to train.
 Of course, the full gradient method without noise injection fails to obtain the global minimum for the non-convex function in this case.
 The above interpretation of using the TV to describe the impact to the stochastic training method can be explained more precisely from the perspective of the the well-known Freidlin-Wentzell large deviation theory \cite{FW2012,LTE2017SME,hu2019quasi} for In this theory, the probability for the trajectories $X_t$ between two given endpoints are approximately (up to the exponential scale) determined by the so-called {\it quasi-potential} function, for small $\epsilon$.